Skip to main content

 • Heuristic COMPLIANCE labels: 88% false positive rate

-The keyword approach is systematically biased toward calling a response “compliant” (successful attack) when it isn’t.
+The keyword approach is systematically biased toward calling a response “compliant” (a successful attack, under the heuristic’s own framing) when it isn’t.
 This matters for two reasons.
 First, if your safety benchmarks use keyword heuristics, they’re probably reporting roughly double the actual attack success rate.
 Second, models that produce confident-sounding refusals that contain policy-violating content in structured fields will fool the keyword classifier but not an LLM grader.

 The right answer is consensus classification: run heuristic grading first, then LLM grading on the cases they disagree about.
 We’ve open-sourced the scoring pipeline.